 Before final approval and receiving a clear to close, your VA loan application is submitted to underwriting.
 Underwriting is a final review of your loan file to ensure everything meets requirements set forth by the VA and the lender itself.

-It is important that you provide any requested documentation as quickly as possible to ensure you hit your closing date.
+Important Tip: It is imperative that you provide any requested documentation as quickly as possible to ensure you hit your closing date.

 Once your loan file receives a clear to close, you’re all set and only have to wait until closing day to sign your loan paperwork and move in!